codywiseman/ajax-project/README.md

 ## Planned Additions

 * Users can view team standings
+* User can view all awards given at the end of the season
 * User can view the projected end of season stats for a player

 ## What I learned from this project

 * Taking the time to properly plan a project allows for quicker project execution
+* Carefully and thoughtfully writing out code will make it easier to make changes later
 * How to request data from an API and create a DOM tree for the data requested by the user
-* Taking the time to thoughtfully write out code will make it easier to make changes in the future

 ## Screenshots